ibm-cloud-docs/BlockStorage/expandable_block_storage.md

 5. Click **Modify**.
 6. Your new storage allocation is available in a few minutes.

-The Operating system must rescan the storage and reload the multipath device map to reflect the expanded volume size.
-Resizing of the partition and file system are also required.
-For more information about expanding the file system, see your OS Documentation.
-For example, [RHEL 8 - Modifying Logical Volume](https://docs.redhat.com/en/documentation/red_hat_enterprise_linux/8/html/configuring_and_managing_logical_volumes/basic-logical-volume-management_configuring-and-managing-logical-volumes#resizing-logical-volumes_basic-logical-volume-management){: external} or [Microsoft - Extend a basic volume](https://learn.microsoft.com/en-us/windows-server/storage/disk-management/extend-a-basic-volume){: external}.
-{: tip}

 ## Resizing storage from the CLI
 {: #resizingstepsCLI}